 Don’t fear you on the right page to solve that Dreaded Dilemma.
 Bathrooms layouts are not easy and small ones are supposedly “difficult”.
 But, if you think about it, the smaller the easier.
 I am not asking you to re-decorate Buckingham Palace.
-If you are in the process of re-doing your bathroom and have a fabulous idea board going add some of these tips to the pot before you call in the plumber, tiler, painter and bathroom expert.
+If you are in the process of re-doing your bathroom and have a fabulous idea board going, add some of these tips to the pot.
+Once you’ve got all your ideas together, contact a plumber cranford nj, tiler, painter and bathroom expert to make sure these ideas would work in your household.

 These simple tips will get your creative juices going, as well as keep you focussed on getting that small bathroom to look grand, grander and grandest.